 - Diathermy (Burning the turbinates at high temperatures)

-- Turbinectomy/ turbinoplasty (removing all or part of the turbinates – this is performed in adults and is almost never required in children, usually when there is a septal deviation)
+- Turbinoplasty (removing part of the turbinates – this is commonly performed in adults and is sometimes required in children, usually when there is a septal deviation)

 - Laser (This was trialled in the 1980s, but is no longer routinely performed as it carries high risks, is not very effective and can cause serious complications)